What’s In A Goodbye

 Don Henrico’s @ Glorietta 1, Makati City

-Personally, it was year 2002 that my family and I first dined at Don Henrico’s along Session Road during my brother’s Incorporation Day at the Philippine Military Academy.
-That was exactly 12 years ago and my next Don Henrico’s experience was 3 days ago at Glorietta 1 in Makati City.
+Personally, it was the year 2002 that my family and I first dined at Don Henrico’s along Session Road during my brother’s Incorporation Day at the Philippine Military Academy.
+That was exactly 12 years ago, and my next Don Henrico’s experience was 3 days ago at Glorietta 1 in Makati City.

 Tin Ginete